benchittle/pressure-transducer/documentation/notes.md

     - I could design a custom PCB shield for the FireBeetle to mount connectors for the MS5803 cable, the DS3231 (directly or via cable), and even the microSD board.
 The traces on the PCB would merge the two I2C connections into the ESP32.
 Everything could remain modular.
 Soldering through-hole on a PCB is easy.
 And since the PCB is just for a couple signal connections and through-holes, I could utilize a relatively cheap manufacturer.

 ## Creating a Custom Shield for the FireBeetle
 The first thought that came to my head when starting this idea was to attach a microSD card port right to the board and ditch the microSD breakout.
 Hey, I could do the same thing with the DS3231.
 Actually, I might as well just make the whole ESP32 board myself and -- no. Because then I would have to assemble it myself, and so would anyone else who uses this design.
-This is one issue I had with the OWHL: if you have the tools to make it, it's the highest quality DIY design you can get.
+This is one issue I had with the OWHL: if you have the tools to make it, it's a very high quality DIY design.
 If you don't, it's going to be a daunting investment of time and money that many researchers would not make.
 Yes, there are board houses that will assemble your PCBs too, but I feel that is beyond the scope of a DIY project like this one.
+Or maybe it isn't, it's something to investigate later.

 So no PCB?
-Well hold on I didn't say that.
+Well a PCB might still be useful.
 The microSD and DS3231 breakout boards are inexpensive (somehow I can buy 4 DS3231SN or M breakout boards on ebay for the price of one DS3231SN chip on Digikey...) and already assembled, that's why we chose them as opposed to making our own PCB with the same components.
 However, as I mentioned in the above section, the components must now be wired together somehow, rather than connected easily via traces in a PCB.
 Unless...
 I just create a shield with a few easy to solder through-hole connectors for the MS5803 cable, DS3231 module, and microSD module that handles all the "wiring" for me.
 Bingo!

 # 05-03-2022